 Fourth: What does God expect of us?

-Regarding this subject, there is no "Thus saith the LORD" verse one can turn to, because frankly, in the cultural setting within the Bible when it was written, no "Thus saith the LORD" was needed.
-But things have changed since the time that Moses began the writing of the Bible and when the apostles finished the writing of the Bible.
+Regarding this subject, there is no "Thus saith the LORD" verse one can turn to, because frankly, in the cultural setting of the Bible when it was written, no "Thus saith the LORD" was needed.
+But things have changed since the time that Moses began writing the Bible and when the apostles finished it.

-In addition to that, there are several warnings that we must take Sabbath time and use seriously so that we do not defile it.
+In addition, there are several warnings that we must take Sabbath time and use seriously so that we do not defile it.
 It is not an ordinary work day like Sunday through Friday.

 We are going to begin in I Corinthians 11:1.
 It is a very brief verse, and I know that you all know it.